xraf32/nophone/README.md

 ## Why
 <details><summary>1.
 A waste of money is a waste of life</summary><p>
-  A phone sold for $100 in USA costs 1 month of the average income in Brazil.
-There is also a law that forbids banks of offering services to individuals without a phone app.
-This is very convenient for the 4 big banks, which can afford to have multiple development teams for Android and iOS instead of just one team for just one responsive website.
-The usual excuse is "security", of course.
-An individual, better described as a "slave", is forced to have a phone in order to access its own fake money at the bank, but such phone will stop working soon and the slave will need to buy a new one.
-How much can the slave save of its meaningless lifespan by being aware of all this?
+  A $100 phone in USA costs 1 month of the average income in Brazil due to the abusive taxes.
+A law forbids banks to offer services to individuals without a phone app.
+Very convenient for the 4 big banks, which can afford Android and iOS development teams whereas small banks cannot.
+Without a phone, the individual cannot access its own money in the bank.
+With normal usage, the phone must be replaced every 2 years, but it can also be stolen way before that.
+Very convenient for the phone stores.
+How much of the lifespan of a human can be saved by extending the phone service life?

-  1. Baseline slave: 24 h/day, always fast-charging, unaware of the damage caused by trickle charging.

-    100 / 2 $/year = 0.5 month/year = 0.5/12 month/month = 4.2% of slave lifespan
+  1. Normie: $100 for 2 years = 0.5 average month of income per year = 4.2% of human lifespan

-  2. Smart slave who bought an alarm clock, so the phone is kept off during sleep hours:
+  2. Smart: buy an alarm clock, so the phone is turned off at night:

-    (24-8) h/day + $5 for an alarm clock with 6-year lifespan + $1/year for the alkaline batteries.
+    (24-8) h/day + $5 for a clock that lasts 6 years + $1/year for batteries

-    Each 72h of slave life only consume 48h of phone lifetime.
-So:
-    New phone lifespan: 2 * 72/48 = 3 years
+    Phone service life: 2 years * 24 / (24 - 8) = 3 years
-    Alarm clock: lasts 6 years, so it costs (5/6 + 1) $/year, being 1 $/year for the alkaline batteries

-    (5/6 + 1) + 100/3 = 35.16 $/year = 0.3516/12 = 2.9 % of human lifespan
+    Yearly cost: 100/3 + (5/6 + 1) $/year = 0.3516/12 months/year = 2.9 % of human lifespan

-    The alarm clock is worth 1.2% of lifespan.
-    Equivalent to a huge discount of 1 - 2.9/4.2 = 31 % in the phone purchase.

-  3. Expert slave: phone on only 06 h/day, most of the time in flight-mode, controlled slow charging at night with cooling, no trickle-charging and a custom debloated ROM like LineageOS.

-    Change: the limiting factor is not the battery, but phone slowness.
-Software demands more and more whereas hardware wears down.

-    The alarm clock is still the same, but the more complex setup adds both cost and extra longevity.

-    Each 96h of slave life only consume 24h of phone life.
-So:
+  3. Expert: smart + all of the following:
+    a. only use phone 6 h/day, mostly in flight-mode
+    b. keep GPS and bluetooth off most of the time
+    c. cooled slow charging, no trickle charging
+    d. debloated ROM like LineageOS

+    Items a to c extend battery life so that it is no longer the limiting factor, which then becomes the software: updates increase the footprint while the hardware wears and tears.
+    All items decrease wear & tear rate, but item d also decreases the baseline footprint.

-    New phone lifespan simply due to turning it off: 2 * 96/24 = 8 years
+    New baseline phone service life: 2 years * 24/6 = 8 years
-    Emerging extra phone lifespan added by the new setup (guess): +1 year Extra cost added by the new setup (guess): $80
+    Extra life due to lower wear & tear rate (wild guess): 1 year Extra cost to setup items c and d: $80

-    (5/6 + 1) + (100 + 80)/(8+1) $/year = $21.83/year = 0.2183/12 = 1.8% of human life
+    Yearly cost: (5/6 + 1) + (100 + 80)/(8+1) $/year = 0.2183/12 months/year = 1.8% of human lifespan

-    Thus, first a simple clock saves 1.2% of life, but after that, saving 1.1% is much harder.
-    The marginal gain decreases.
-This is realistic.
-Paretto's principle, Law of Diminishing Returns, etc.

-    But it still equates to a whopping discount of 1 - 1.8/4.2 = 57 % in the phone purchase!
+A simple and cheap clock saves 1.2% of human lifetime = phone price dropped to $69 A complex expensive setup saves only 1.1% more = phone price dropped further to $43 That makes sense: the closer to the optimum, the harder it is to improve, hence the Paretto principle, the law of diminishing returns, the marginal cost/gain, etc.

 </p></details>